Current Level: Yellow (A Few Additional Restrictions)

 In order to keep patients, staff and the community safe during COVID-19, the University of Maryland Medical System (UMMS) has additional visiting restrictions in place.
 These include limiting our visiting hours and the number of people entering our facilities.

-Current Status: Red Learn more about the current visitation level.
+Current Status: Orange Learn more about the current visitation level.

 Exceptions to standard Visitation Hours

 - Birthing Center: 12 to 8 pm

 We understand that many patients need trusted care partners (visitors) to help them heal and maintain their best health.
 To balance those needs with our safety measures, we have created color-coded visitation levels that creates more flexibility in visitation as conditions allow.

 - Care Partners (Visitors): Care partners are the friends and family who provide support and with whom the patient has a significant relationship.
 Care partners are defined by the patient or, in the case of minors or those without decision making capacity, by their surrogates.